 We offer separately managed account programs (also known as "wrap fee" or "SMA" programs) to individual investors through platforms sponsored by intermediaries.
 There are several different forms of SMA programs and several differences between how AB manages SMA accounts compared to other discretionary accounts.
-Unlike most of our client relationships, SMA clients do not pay a fee directly to AB and have limited direct contact with AB investment professionals.
+Unlike most of our client relationships, SMA clients have limited direct contact with AB investment professionals.
 SMA clients generally maintain asset levels far below the minimum account sizes for our Private Client and Institutional services.

 AB is often selected as an SMA manager by the client with the assistance of the program sponsor.
-The sponsor typically is a broker-dealer that has its own relationship with the client.
+The sponsor typically is a brokerdealer, registered investment advisor or other financial institution that has its own relationship with the client.
 The selection of AB to manage the individual SMA is generally based upon the compatibility of our investment philosophy with the client's investment objectives and level of risk tolerance.
 In a typical SMA program, AB develops the overall portfolio strategy and implements it in each client portfolio.
 Implementation generally is done through the automated systems supplied by AB, but automated systems may also be supplied by the intermediary sponsoring the SMA program.

-With the exception of certain fixed income trades, all portfolio transactions are normally executed through the intermediary.
-Please see Section I for more information about the selection of brokers for SMA clients and the associated fees and expenses.
+With the exception of certain fixed income trades, all portfolio transactions are normally executed through the intermediary or other third-party provider.
+Please see SectionI for more information about the selection of brokers for SMA clients and the associated fees and expenses.